RyanOfEastview/group4-movies/README.md

 -[Questions](#questions)

 ## Installation
-If you are setting it up in your local computer.
-Run "npm i" in your terminal after downloading the files.
+If you are setting the project up in your local computer, run "npm i" in your terminal after downloading the files.
 Then, set up your .env file, an example of .env file is in the Tests Section.
-Run "mysql -u root" in your terminal.
-Type your password for mysql if you set a password.
+Run "mysql -u root" in your terminal if you did not set up a password for mysql.
+If you set a password for mysql, type "mysql -u root -p " in your terminal and enter your password.
 After the terminal showed "mysql>", type "source db/db.sql".
 After seeing "Database changed", type "quit" to get out of mysql.
 Next, type "npm run seeds".
 Finally, type "npm start".
 To start the web application, go to your usual web browser and type "http://localhost:3001/".
 You will be able to see the movies web application.

 ## Usage
 You can see a few movies on the homepage.